How do I know if I can afford housing?

 There will be a 2 week appeal process.
 All appeals should be submitted by email to Renee Giannini.
 Appeals must be submitted in writing by the RESIDENT.
 Appeals submitted by other parties will not be considered.

 At the conclusion of the appeal process all damages will be final and Financial Services will issue refunds.
 This will occur in late July/early August.

 Security deposits will be refunded through 2 mechanisms: Electronic funds transfers (EFT) - If you are receiving financial aid your refund will be by EFT.
 Check - all other residents will receive a check mailed to the permanent address on file with the university.

 How do meal plans work?

-Meal plans are required as part of all housing contracts.
-Residents may choose between a number of meal plan options based on their classification as a freshman or upperclass resident.
+Meal plans are required as part of all housing contracts. for 2019-2020 contract options residents may choose between a number of meal plan options based on their classification as a freshman or upperclass resident.

 Meal plans are comprised of flex dollars.
 Flex dollars function as a declining balance amount and can be used at any of the campus dining locations.

 Detailed breakdowns for first year, second year and upperclass plans are posted under the Rates and Dining section of the housing website.